Thornlie–Cockburn line: Bridge widening and construction

 To make way for the Thornlie–Cockburn Link, the Karel Avenue and Ranford Road bridges were replaced with longer and wider bridges.
 The Nicholson Road bridge, which was constructed between December 2016 and May 2018 to replace a level crossing, did not have to be rebuilt as it was designed with the Thornlie–Cockburn Link in mind.
 The Karel Avenue bridge was originally constructed in 2005 and 2006 to replace a level crossing as part of the extension of Roe Highway from South Street to the Kwinana Freeway.
 The bridge's span was not long enough to fit the Thornlie–Cockburn Link though, so it was replaced with a longer and wider bridge between August 2019 and July 2021.

 The original Ranford Road bridge opened in 1985 and the second bridge was built alongside the first between 1997 and 1998, widening Ranford Road to two lanes in each direction.
-The second bridge was designed with the Mandurah line in mind, but nonetheless, both Ranford Road bridges are being replaced for the Thornlie–Cockburn Link so that Ranford Road can be widened to three lanes in each direction plus bus lanes and a shared path.
+The second bridge was designed with the Mandurah line in mind, but nonetheless, both bridges were replaced for the Thornlie–Cockburn Link to allow Ranford Road to be widened to three lanes in each direction, with the addition of bus lanes and a shared path.
 Construction on the new bridge started in late 2020.
 The first stage of the new bridge, which consisted of seven beams, opened to traffic in November 2021, after which the two previous bridges were demolished.
 The remaining three beams of the new bridge were in place by July 2022.
 The bridge was meant to be completed in 2023, but it eventually opened in May 2024.